neektza/nikicajokic.me/_drafts/celluloid_internals_and_the_actor_model.md

 ## Cell

-Everything starts by wrapping the subject's class that's suppost to act as an actor in a `Cell`.
+Everything starts by wrapping the subject's class that's supposed to act as an actor in a `Cell`.
 Cell is basically a factory class that initializes the Actor, sets up its handlers and passes it allong to the CellProxy object, which it also initializes.
-The CellProxy object is used to convert the regular Ruby method protocol to inter-actor message protocol.
+The CellProxy object is used to convert the regular Ruby method invocation protocol to inter-actor message protocol.

-The CellProxy inherits from the SyncProxy class which defines the protocol for sending synchronous calls to an actor

 allocating[^2]